 Outputs from the project include research papers with journals such as Industrial Marketing Management and Marketing Theory, and knowledge sharing with practitioners.
 Working with organisations such as Bristol Media, Design Business Association, and Bristol and Bath Marketing Network, Tim and Mario have delivered seminars to industry practitioners, and have offered consultancy to individual creative and digital agencies.

-Knowledge Transfer Partnership (KTP)An 18-month KTP with Flexifoil Ltd, a designer and manufacturer (outsourced) of recreational kites, traction kites, and kites for kitesurfing.
-Flexifoil is a small company (six employees) with a reputation for innovation and quality, and has been in business for 40 years.
+Flexifoil Ltd; a designer and manufacturer (outsourced) of recreational kites, traction kites, and kites for kitesurfing.
+Flexifoil is a small company of six employees with a reputation for innovation and quality, and has been in business for 40 years.

-A vast amount of data was collected through very successful on-line surveys allowing the company to make, for the first time, informed marketing decisions in the areas of brand positioning, product innovation, communications, pricing, distribution and service.
+A vast amount of data was collected through very successful online surveys allowing the company to make, for the first time, informed marketing decisions in the areas of brand positioning, product innovation, communications, pricing, distribution and service.

 However, they understood the importance of establishing a distinctive brand from the outset.
-We were able to provide them with frameworks to assist with the analysis of their marketing environment and with the identification and strengthening of their brand attributes, benefits, values and personality.
+Through this consultancy project we were able to provide them with frameworks to assist with the analysis of their marketing environment and with the identification and strengthening of their brand attributes, benefits, values and personality.

-Knowledge Transfer Partnership (KTP)Motivation is an international disability and development charity working in low-income countries to reduce poverty and enhance quality of life of people with mobility disabilities.
+Motivation is an international disability and development charity working in low-income countries to reduce poverty and enhance the quality of life of people with mobility disabilities.
 The company provides appropriate and suitable mobility products, which it designs and produces in China, working with local organisations to develop skills in assembly and repair.

-This KTP came about because Motivation identified a number of potential opportunities and markets which would provide new income generating streams.
+This KTP came about because Motivation identified a number of potential opportunities and markets which would provide new income-generating streams.
 Celia Rhodes, Senior Lecturer in Marketing at UWE Bristol, is currently working with KTP Associate Jason Williams to develop these opportunities, so that the charity’s trading arm becomes a sustainable, income generating social enterprise with a clear strategy for business development with a market orientated approach.

-The Ridings Federation of Academies, incorporating two secondary schools, wanted to establish a professional marketing approach in tackling future student recruitment and outside income generation.
+The Ridings Federation of Academies, which incorporates two secondary schools, wanted to establish a professional marketing approach in tackling future student recruitment and external income generation.
 The project involved analysing the Academies’ existing plans, conducting various different types of market research, formulating and beginning to implement action plans.

 Wiltshire NHS Primary Care Trust

-In response to the brief we developed tailor-made sessions to meet the needs of different types of managers within the trust.
+In response to the brief we developed tailor-made workshops to meet the needs of different types of managers within the trust.
 Two-day workshops were delivered to Heads of Service and Clinical Leads, and one-day workshops to Neighbourhood Team Coordinators and Practice educators.